jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 I saw a tweet from [Matt Smith](https://twitter.com/AllThingsSmitty/) passing by on responsive tables.
 Checking out the [pen](https://codepen.io/AllThingsSmitty/pen/MyqmdM) he made, I thought it was an excellent way to implement responsive tables, so I decided to make a small reusable component for my Craft sites.
 Have a look at the pen to understand what’s going on: data-attributes are being used to provide content on the mobile version of the table.

 ## Creating the table
 Time to make our own.
 First we need to make a table field in Craft.
-We’ll make a table with let’s say 6 columns.
+We’ll make a table with 6 columns.
 Leave the column heading blank and set the handle for each column with a `col` + index.

 ![Creating a table field](./create-table.png)